 - Children with special educational needs should be offered full access to a broad, balanced and relevant education, including an appropriate curriculum for the Foundation Stage and the National Curriculum.

-If your child has specific needs further support is available from our specialist Brokerage staff.
+If your child has specific needs further support is available from our specialist Brokerage Service

 More information on choosing childcare for a child with a special educational need or disability

-If you are using more than one childcare provider you'll need to make sure that they both know that your child is attending elsewhere too.
+- If you are using more than one childcare provider make sure each provider knows that your child is attending another provider.

-My child attends more than 15 hours a week
+Can my child attend for more than 15 hours a week ?

-If your child attends for more than 15 hours a week, you'll need to pay your provider for the additional childcare hours.
-Your provider must notify you at the beginning of the term if your requirements exceed the funding limit.
+If your child attends for more than 15 hours a week, you will have to pay for the extra childcare hours.
+Your provider must notify you at the beginning of the term if your childcare is going to exceed the funding limit.

 What times are the sessions offered?